temporalio/documentation/docs/typescript/workflows.md

 #### Why `setHandler` and not OTHER_API?

-We named it `setHandler` instead of `subscribe` because Signals/Queries can only have one listener at a time, whereas `subscribe` could imply an Observable with multiple consumers.
+We named it `setHandler` instead of `subscribe` because Signals/Queries can only have one "handler" at a time, whereas `subscribe` could imply an Observable with multiple consumers, and is a higher level construct.

 ```ts
 setHandler(MySignal, handlerFn1);